-Adults were particularly more abundant in comparison to 2022.
+Adults were more abundant (Fig. 12) in comparison to 2023.
 Sprat has a short life (5 years) and is mainly caught by industrial fleets to be processed in animal meal; but there is also a fishing activity in the English Channel for human consumption.
-The length distribution on Figure 12 shows that the mean length is at 9.5 cm, and corresponds to 2-year old sprat.
-On the map distribution (Fig. 13), sprat was present on the whole area and was particularly abundant in the Southern North Sea (SNS), near French and Belgian coast.
+On the map distribution (Fig. 13), sprat was present on the whole area and was particularly abundant in the English Channel and the Southern North Sea (SNS), near French and Belgian coast.

-Figure 12: Sprat length distribution
+Figure 11 : Sprat length distribution